qgis/QGIS-Documentation/docs/user_manual/working_with_point_clouds/point_clouds.rst

 will be used for the classification.
 By default, QGIS uses the definitions of the LAS specification (see table 'ASPRS Standard Point Classes' in the PDF on `ASPRS home page <https://www.asprs.org/divisions-committees/lidar-division/laser-las-file-format-exchange-activities>`_).
-However, the data may deviate from this schema; in case of doubt, the definition must be requested from the data provider.
+However, the data may deviate from this schema; in case of doubt, you have to ask the person or institution from which you received the data for the definitions.

 .. _figure_point_cloud_classification: